percona/everest-doc/docs/administer/rbac.md

 The `admin-darkside` role has the following privileges:

-- The `admin-darkside` role can only view `the-dark-side` namespace
+- The `admin-darkside` role can only view `the-dark-side` namespace.
-- The `admin-darkside' role can only view and update the database engines in the `the-dark-side` namespace
+- The `admin-darkside' role can view and update the database engines in only `the-dark-side` namespace
-- The `admin-darkside` role can only view, create, update, and delete the database clusters in `the-dark-side` namespace
+- The `admin-darkside` role can view, create, update, and delete the database clusters in only `the-dark-side` namespace
-- The `admin-darkside` role can view the database clusters only in `the-dark-side` namespace
+- The `admin-darkside` role can view the database clusters only in `the-dark-side` namespace.
-- The `admin-darkside` role can only view, create, update, and delete the backup storages in `the-dark-side` namespace
+- The `admin-darkside` role can view, create, update, and delete the backup storages in only `the-dark-side` namespace
-- The `admin-darkside` role can only view, create, update, and delete the monitoring instances in `the-dark-side` namespace
+- The `admin-darkside` role can view, create, update, and delete the monitoring instances in only `the-dark-side` namespace

 ## RBAC resources and privileges